 Myocarditis may result from infectious or noninfectious causes.
 Many cases are unable to be identified (idiopathic).

 In the United States and most other developed nations, infectious myocarditis is most often caused by a viral infection.
 The most common viral causes in the United States are parvovirus B19 and human herpes virus 6.
-The SARS-CoV-2 virus COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China... read more sometimes causes myocarditis.
-In developing nations, infectious myocarditis is most often caused by rheumatic fever Rheumatic Fever Rheumatic fever is inflammation of the joints, heart, skin, and nervous system, resulting from a complication of untreated streptococcal infection of the throat.
+The SARS-CoV-2 virus COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more sometimes causes myocarditis.
+In lower resource areas, infectious myocarditis is most often caused by rheumatic fever Rheumatic Fever Rheumatic fever is inflammation of the joints, heart, skin, and nervous system, resulting from a complication of untreated streptococcal infection of the throat.
 This condition is a reaction... read more , Chagas disease Chagas Disease read more , or AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
 If untreated, it can cause... read more .

 Giant cell myocarditis is a rare, severe form of myocarditis that has a rapid onset.
 The cause is unclear but may be autoimmune.
 A biopsy is done for diagnosis.
 In people with giant cell myocarditis, the heart is suddenly unable to pump enough blood to support the body's functions (called cardiogenic shock).
 People also frequently have abnormal heart rhythms that are hard to correct.
 Giant cell myocarditis has a poor prognosis but immunosuppressive therapy can help improve survival.